WilckerNeckel/sinc-point/README.md

 SincPoint is a logical clock simulator that uses the Berkeley Algorithm for clock synchronization.
-With this application, you can add computers with different times and automatically synchronize them so that they are all aligned based on an average time calculation.
+With this application, you can add computers with different times and automatically synchronize them to align them based on an average time calculation.

 ## Features